 The range of materials and colour options for floors are now huge.
-Thankfully, the sustainable options are also growing.
+Thankfully, sustainable options are also growing.

-When you’re considering floors, think about who lives in your home and the areas you spend most time in.
+When you’re considering floors, think about who lives in your home and the areas you spend the most time in.

 How much foot traffic is a room or passageway going to have and how much will it need to withstand?
 If you have young children, pets or people with health conditions such as asthma, these things will also influence your choices.